 Christianity’s most generous gesture would be to drop the imaginary gatekeeper role.
 Draw back the curtain to show Christians that the power to improve or destroy is (and has always been) ours, not God’s.
 Help Christians grow and reject their dependence on the supernatural.

 Want a better society?
 It’ll happen only as a result of our hard work.
 Want to improve yourself?
-There’s no higher power guiding your process in AA or any other self-help program.
+There’s no higher power guiding your progress in AA or any other self-help program.
 If you went through such a program and have gotten rid of some dependence, congratulations, because it was you (with the help of supportive friends and family) that made that radical change.
 God did nothing.

 Use your ruby slippers